manan-d8/CB31_CyberKnights/Character_Recognition/README.md

 * Install opencv
 * for CPU
 > !pip install opencv-python
-* If you want to use GPU You have to build opencv from source with cuda support which will increase perfomance of the model.
+* If you want to use GPU You have to build opencv from source with cuda support which will increase performance of the model.
 * Install Tensorflow == 2.0
 * for CPU
 > !pip install tensorflow